whatisnuclear/website/propulsion.md

 <div class="col-md-8" markdown="1">

 # Nuclear propulsion
-##### By Nick Touran
+##### *Nick Touran, Ph.D., 2018-02-17 (updated 2020-12-29)*

+Nuclear-powered engines have propelled submarines, aircraft carriers, destroyers, merchant shipping vessels, and icebreakers.
+Nuclear energy is interesting at sea because:

+* It's very energy-dense, so a ship could be underway at high power for decades without refueling.
+* It does not emit carbon dioxide and therefore allows shipping without climate change
+* It doesn't require oxygen for combustion, so submarines don't need to surface frequently, and the engine and sailors don't compete for air.

+## Submarines

 When nuclear energy was first harnessed, the US Navy became extremely interested in using it to power its fleet of submarines.
-Nuclear energy is perfect for submarines because:

-* It's very energy-dense, so a sub could be underway at high power for decades without refueling.
-* It doesn't require oxygen for combustion, so there's no need to surface frequently, and the engine and sailors don't compete for air.

 A nuclear-powered submarine has a critical nuclear chain reaction going on near the center of the submarine.
 This boils water, which then goes through a turbine.
 The turbine is hooked up to a big drive-shaft